-- Have a computer with a system profile that meets or exceeds requirements listed on the Online Learning Application at the time of enrollment. - Have Internet access and an established email account. - Have a 2.0 GPA to enroll in future online courses. - Commence online contact with the course site within the first three days of the term. - Understand that student participation and class activities occur weekly throughout the course. - Understand that if a student fails to participate in class activities during two consecutive weekly periods of a six-week course or three consecutive periods of a twelve-week course, the student may be withdrawn from the course and may not be allowed to reenter the course during that term.
+- Have a computer with a system profile that meets or exceeds requirements listed on the Online Learning Application at the time of enrollment. - Students will be required to complete the application only once but must check quarterly to make sure they are maintaining the correct systems profile. - Have Internet access and an established email account. - Students are required to verify their email account/address with their online coordinator at the time of registration each quarter. - Commence online contact with the course site within the first few days of the registration. - Understand that student participation and class activities occur weekly throughout the course. - Understand that if a student fails to participate in class activities during two consecutive weekly periods of a six-week course or three consecutive periods of a twelve-week course, the student may be withdrawn from the course and may not be allowed to reenter the course during that term.